ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0040-analytical-note-on-the-2026-policy-statement-of-the-council-of-ministers.md

 ## 1. Constitutional framing and basic principles

 **Content analysis**
-The statement opens by locating the government explicitly within:

-- the 2017 Constitution (especially Chapter 5 – Duties of the State, and Chapter 6 – Directive Principles of State Policies),
-- the 20‑Year National Strategy (2018–2037),
-- and the traditional triad: Nation–Religion–Monarchy.

-Three core principles are declared:

-- protection of the monarchy and the institutions of nation and religion,
-- adherence to constitutional monarchy and democracy,
-- commitment to the rule of law and good governance.

-**Legal/constitutional analysis**
-This satisfies the formal requirement# 0040 – Analytical Note on the 2026 Policy Statement of the Council of Ministers
-**Document‑based, point‑by‑point content and constitutional analysis**

----

-## 1. Constitutional framing and basic principles

-**Content analysis**
 The statement opens by explicitly anchoring the government in:

 - the 2017 Constitution (especially Chapter 5 “Duties of the State” and Chapter 6 “Directive Principles of State Policies”),